-Dubbed the “secret gallery” of Murray Hill, Gallery35 has avenerable history.
-A committee of Community Church of NY UU, its first exhibition was held in September 1966 as part of the dedication of Community Church’s renovated brownstones at 26, 28 and 30 East 35th Street.
+Dubbed the “secret gallery” of Murray Hill, Gallery35 has a venerable history.
+Its first exhibition was held in September 1966 as part of the dedication of Community Church’s renovated brownstones at 26, 28 and 30 East 35th Street.
 During the next 20 years the gallery—then known as “Community Gallery”—celebrated diversity by exhibiting the works of Native American, Murray Hill and Chinese artists.
 One notable show featured a series of John Henry oil paintings by Harlem Renaissance artist Palmer Hayden.

-In 2006, a small group of artists, largely members of Community Church, came together and began mounting an annual exhibition of their work.
-As artist membership grew, so did the number of exhibits—now up to 5 or 6 solo and group shows each year from September through June, including one featuring the work of displaced or refugee artists from such countries as Iraq, Burma and Haiti.
+In 2004, a small group of artists, largely members of Community Church, came together and began mounting an annual exhibition of their work.
+As artist membership grew, so did the number of exhibits—now up to 5 or 6 solo and group shows each year from September through June.
+Many have featured the work of displaced or refugee artists from such countries as Iraq, Burma and Haiti.
 Recently, summer exhibits of young students’ photography have been added to the lineup.